Thinking about giving avocado to your baby? Read about the health benefits and side effects first

-Haven't you introduced avocados in your baby's diet yet?
-Here are a few reasons why avocado for babies is considered a great first food.
+Haven't you introduced avocados to your baby's diet yet?
+Here are a few reasons why avocado for babies is considered a great first food

-Are you looking for a food for your baby that is rich in healthy fats, proteins, essential vitamins and minerals?
-Then, your search ends with the super food called avocado.
+Are you looking for food for your baby that is rich in healthy fats, proteins, essential vitamins and minerals?
+Then, your search ends with the superfood called avocado.
 Originating in South Mexico thousands of years ago, this super fruit has since travelled to every corner of the world and is now easily available in every supermarket in the country.

 Because of its nutritional properties, many mothers nowadays introduce avocado to their babies as one of the first foods.
 The following are the reasons why avocado is considered a healthy choice for babies.